LaunchCodeEducation/java-web-development/docs/_sources/chapters/unit-testing/testing-in-java.rst.txt

 #.
 The AAAs

-   The AAAs of of unit testing refers to the pattern to follow when writing your unit tests.
+   The AAAs of unit testing refers to the pattern to follow when writing your unit tests.

    a.
 Arrange the variables your test requires